 The hook and loop adjustments on the Gold’s Gym weightlifting glove allows you to get just the right level of fit in a quick on/off action.
 Unlike Velcro, the fastening system will not deteriorate over time.

-These gloves are of the half finger variety, so there is impeding of your natural finger motion when you wear them.
+These training gloves are of the half finger variety, so there is impeding of your natural finger motion when you wear them.

 What’s Not So Great